Try before you buy – a guide to ‘Temp to Perm’ employment

 And although, it is true, we are currently seeing fewer vacancies than before March 2020, there are encouraging signs that demand is starting to pick up as businesses begin to climb out of the pandemic’s critical stage.

-However, with the Coronavirus Job Retention Scheme (CJRS) coming to an end in October and with it a potential rise in unemployment, there will no doubt be increased competition for the jobs that are available.
+However, with the Coronavirus Job Retention Scheme (CJRS) coming to an end soon and with it a potential rise in unemployment, there will no doubt be increased competition for the jobs that are available.

 This creates a serious challenge for both employers and employees alike